 Do Fly Sprays Work with Sweet Itch?

-Regular fly sprays do not work in repelling Culicoides midges.
-More effective are highly aromatic herbs like the mints, wormwood, citronella, chickweed and eucalyptus.
 Because the midges are so small, physical skin barriers also work.
 These include vaseline and heavy creams/salves.
 The only drawback is they need to be applied regularly enough to maintain the barrier.
 If you do this, they can work very well.
-Because there are no effective chemicals, herbal repellants are more than just an alternative approach – they are preferred.
-When choosing a formulation, in addition to the repellant herbs listed above, also look for ingredients that soothe the skin, have antihistamine effect and help healing.
-These include aloe vera, calendula, comfrey, yarrow and mullein.

 As mentioned, avoiding exposure is definitely the cornerstone of control.
 There are also some measures you can take to help control the reaction from the inside out.